lifeonlars/larsfarstad/README.md

 ### JS/Plugins

 * jQuery and jQuery easing
-* Mixitup for skills and folio listings
+* Mixitup for skills and folio listings (this is pretty large, consider refactoring to use something else)
 * Bootstrap Scrollspy, Utils, Collapse
 * Tether